RULES & REGULATIONS

 - Players may step on but not over the foul line before releasing the pallino or a bocce ball.

 - If a player’s foot exceeds the width of the proper foul line before releasing a ball (bocce or pallino), they will receive one warning.
-Subsequent fouls will result in nullifying the pallino throw or removal of the thrown bocce ball from play.
+Subsequent fouls will result in nullifying the pallino throw or rule of advantage of the thrown bocce ball from play. (leave as is or removal of the thrown ball)

 - For the violation of any rule that requires the removal of a bocce ball from play, that ball is immediately removed from play until that frame has been completed.
 The violation must be called and the ball removed before the next ball is thrown.
 If the ball is not removed before the next ball is played, the ball remains in play for the rest of the frame.